Literary-Insights/blog/src/content/blog/Corporate Finance Theory and Practice (Maurizio Dallocchio, Yann Le Fur, Pascal Quiry etc.) (Z-Library) - 4_8=8AB@0B_@.txt-1.md

 Overall, some debt is optimal due to tax shields, but bankruptcy costs and investors' tax situations mean too much debt is detrimental.
 Information asymmetries also influence capital structure choices, as managers seek to credibly signal private information to markets.
 Different theories aim to explain observed structures while accounting for real-world complications beyond early perfect market assumptions.

- Based on the questions provided, here is a summary:
+ Based on the questions provided,

 - The theories of capital structure described in this chapter, such as the trade-off theory and pecking order theory, are based on behavioral assumptions rather than mathematical certainties.
 They cannot be proven with the same level of certainty as concepts in options pricing theory like put/call parity.